nachein/basic-site-navigation/README.md

 These are some of the first steps I would consider

 * Add animations/transitions and hover styles if it was specified in the requirements documentation.
-* Add a MVC framework such as AngularJS to give life to the application.
 * Use SCSS/Compass to manage the sprites, separate variables and use extends/mixings appropriately.

 0. Anything else you'd like us to know?